Soluble Fiber Market Size and Share

 Recent Industry Developments

 • December 2024: Tate & Lyle announced a strategic partnership with BioHarvest to develop next-generation plant-based ingredients using botanical synthesis technology, enabling sustainable production of non-GMO plant-derived ingredients without traditional agricultural constraints.
-The collaboration aims to create more affordable and accessible ingredients for the food and beverage industry.
+The collaboration aims to develop more affordable, accessible ingredients for the food and beverage industry.

 Table of Contents for Soluble Fiber Industry Report